Indications for EXFORGE:

 Fetal toxicity may develop; discontinue if pregnancy is detected.
 Correct salt/volume depletion prior to initiation (may need to reduce diuretic) or monitor closely for hypotension.
 Heart failure.
 Recent MI.
 Severe aortic stenosis.
 Severe obstructive coronary disease.
 Monitor renal function in renal artery stenosis, CKD, severe CHF, or volume depletion.
 Monitor for hyperkalemia in renal insufficiency.
 Hepatic or severe renal impairment (monitor).
 Dialysis.
 Surgery.
 Neonates.
-Pregnancy (Cat.D); monitor.
+Pregnancy: avoid.
 Nursing mothers: not recommended.

 Calcium channel blocker (CCB) (dihydropyridine) + angiotensin II receptor blocker (ARB).

 See Contraindications.
-Concomitant K+ supplements, K+ sparing diuretics, K+ containing salt substitutes may lead to hyperkalemia; increased serum creatinine in HF.
+Concomitant renin-angiotensin system (RAS) inhibitors, K+ supplements, K+ sparing diuretics, K+-containing salt substitutes or other drugs (eg, heparin) may cause hyperkalemia and, in heart failure patients to increases in serum creatinine.
 Potentiates simvastatin (limit simvastatin dose to 20mg daily), cyclosporine, or tacrolimus (monitor levels).
 May be potentiated by CYP3A4 inhibitors.
-Monitor BP if coadministered with CYP3A4 inducers.
+Monitor BP if coadministered with CYP3A4 inducers (eg, rifampicin, St. Johns wort).
 Monitor for hypotension with concomitant sildenafil.
 May be antagonized by, and renal toxicity potentiated by, NSAIDs, including selective COX-2 inhibitors (monitor renal function periodically in elderly and/or volume depleted).
 May be potentiated by inhibitors of OATP1B1 (eg, rifampin, cyclosporine) or MRP2 (eg, ritonavir).
-Dual inhibition of the renin-angiotensin system with ARBs, ACEIs, or aliskiren may increase risk of hypotension, hyperkalemia, renal function changes; monitor closely; in general, avoid combined use of RAS inhibitors.
+Dual inhibition of the RAS with ARBs, ACEIs, or aliskiren may increase risk of hypotension, hyperkalemia, renal function changes; monitor closely; in general, avoid combined use of RAS inhibitors.
 May increase lithium levels; monitor.
 Avoid concomitant aliskiren in renal impairment (CrCl <60mL/min).

 Peripheral edema, nasopharyngitis, upper respiratory infection, dizziness; rare: orthostatic hypotension, postural dizziness.